A Flea in Her Ear

 The Old Vic, London

-The Old Vic has gotten all its productions down to a fine routine.
-When you catch something at The Old Vic, you can expect fantastic sets, great costumes, brilliantly observed characters and an inspired style of directing.
+The Old Vic has gotten its productions down to a fine routine.
+You can expect fantastic sets, great costumes, brilliantly observed characters and an inspired style of directing.
 And indeed, their winter offering, Georges Feydeau's classic farce A Flea in Her Ear in a translation by John Mortimer, gives one all that.
 Yet this was one of those plays where the sum of all the parts just did not quite add up to a satisfying whole.

 I like farces, I really do.
 I have seen them to done to great effect by Marc Camoletti in Boeing Boeing and Joe Orton in What the Butler Saw.
 A farce thrives as a form of entertainment because it is meant to be ludicrous and exaggerated, highly physical in its staging and more than any other type of theatre, it doesn't require very much from an audience except for a dose of good humour and a firm suspension of disbelief.
 With a script by Feydeau, a veritable master of the French farce, a translation by celebrated playwight John Mortimer that was performed at The Old Vic back in 1966 and Richard Eyre directing, this was definitely on to something good.